gregorychen3/scala-for-the-impatient/ch3_solutions.md

 3. Refer to code in `src/` for solution and tests.
 4. Refer to code in `src/` for solution and tests.
 5. Refer to code in `src/` for solution and tests.
+6. Refer to code in `src/` for solution and tests.